 The lesson to be learned here is that if there is no explicit goal of rebuilding the relationship at the beginning of the process, disappointment will more likely be experienced at the end.
 Such was the case for Stephanie and Max.
 They ended up getting divorced.

 Marriage Counseling: Reconciliation Should be the Goal

-Reconciling couples is at the heart of what Dr. Newberger does.
-With a Ph.D. in Conflict Analysis and Resolution and the architect of the "Reconciliation Model of Peacemaking," he helps couples by using a mediatorial framework that is not about treatment but about reconnection.
-His approach focuses on stopping the repeating cycle of conflict that eats away at the marital bond, replacing it with moves that rebuild the relationship from the inside out.
-It has reconciliation as its goal so couples can enjoy each other's company again.
+Dr. Newberger distinguishes himself from conventional marriage counselors by providing an effective substitute to the type of neutral marriage counseling described above.
+At core, he is a conflict resolution specialist who proactively helps couples reconcile and experience a level of harmony they haven't had in years.
+With a Ph.D. in Conflict Analysis and Resolution and the architect of the "Reconciliation Model of Peacemaking," he uses a mediatorial framework that is not about treatment but about reconnection.
+His approach focuses on stopping destructive patterns of behavior that tear away at the marital bond by replacing them with attachment-building moves that rebuild the marriage from the inside out.
+His singular goal is for his clients to begin to fully enjoy each other's company again.

 Regarding Dr. Newberger's approach one unsolicited observer wrote: "We went to a therapist yesterday.
 However she didn't offer anything constructive for us to do in order to better our relationship.
 She stated the obvious.
 That was why when I saw your plan it was refreshing since it has actual steps for a couple to take."
 Dr. Newberger will work with you to help you experience a happier, less conflicted marriage, a benefit to the whole family.
 Click here

 or the button below to view the outline of his step-by-step process.